Saving & Spending Home & Auto

 vector_master/Adobe gray chrysler 200 car

-The 2012 Chrysler 200 has amassed an eye-watering 145 consumer complaints with the National Highway Traffic Safety Administration because of its unreliable engine.
-Another 16 are for the engine cooling alone.
+The 2012 Chrysler 200 received complaints with the National Highway Traffic Safety Administration because of its unreliable engine and engine cooling problems.

-Among the multiple recalls that the federal agency has issued for this sedan was one for a rod bearing failure that could cause the engine to seize up, potentially stranding drivers on the road or causing them to crash.
+Among the multiple recalls issued by the federal agency for this sedan was one for a rod-bearing failure that could cause the engine to seize, potentially stranding drivers on the road or causing them to crash.

 2010 Dodge Journey